lykjohn/Quantitative-Risk-Dashboard/README.md

  <ul>
   <il>
     <details>
       <summary>Scatter Matrix:</summary> A scatter matrix is used to plot the relationships between pair variants of asset returns.
 It shows the direction, magnitude, linearity, strenght, and potential outliers within a return relationship.
+Users may click on the [Run Scatter Matrix] button to produce this plot.
       <ul>
         <li>Direction: positive or negative. positive meaning as asset X's return increases (decreases), asset Y's return increases (decreases) as well; negative meaning as asset X's return increases (decreases), the asset Y's return decreases (increases).</li>
         <li>Linearity: linear or nonlinear. linear if the points are to a straight line, nonlinear otherwise.</li>